johnjacobkenny/cowin-checker/README.md

 ## Running

 Run the script using `node index.js`.
+Note that the script does not auto refresh, you will need to re-run to get latest data.

 ## Improvements